situmtech/situm-android-getting-started/README.md

 ## <a name="drawbuilding"><a/> Show a building in Google Maps
-Drawing the floor of a building will allow us to see the floor plan.
+Another interesting functionality is to show the floorplan of a building on top of your favorite GIS provider.
+In this example, we will show you how to do it by using Google Maps, but you might use any other of your choosing, such as OpenStreetMaps, Carto, ESRI, Mapbox, etc.

-Before this you will need to complete the [Setup Google maps](mapsapikey).
-Once this is done we must need to obtain the floors of the target building, there is a sample in [Obtaining building floors](https://github.com/situmtech/situm-android-getting-started/blob/master/app/src/main/java/es/situm/gettingstarted/drawbuilding/GetBuildingImageUseCase.java).
+As a required step, you will need to complete the steps in [Setup Google Maps](mapsapikey).
+Once this is done, you should obtain the floors of the target building.
+You can find sample in [Obtaining building floors](https://github.com/situmtech/situm-android-getting-started/blob/master/app/src/main/java/es/situm/gettingstarted/drawbuilding/GetBuildingImageUseCase.java).
-When we have fetch the floors we need to choose a floor and get the bitmap of this floor through the Situm CommunicationMananger.
+After that, you can get the floorplan (bitmap) of each floor using the Situm CommunicationMananger.
 ```
 SitumSdk
     .communicationManager()